 Holiday Inn Nashville-Vanderbilt (Downtown)

-Sheri McLaughlin had a fantastic stay here, praising the outdoor pool and super friendly staff.
-The best part?
-A free shuttle that drops you off downtown and around the area, so you can skip the rideshare hassle.
-Richard Harrington backed this up, calling it a great spot with the added bonus of the Commodore Grille on-site—so good he already booked his next trip.
+One visitor had a fantastic stay here, raving about the outdoor pool and super friendly staff.
+The highlight?
+A free shuttle that drops you off downtown and around the area, saving you the rideshare headache.
+Another guest agreed, calling it a great spot with the bonus of the Commodore Grille on-site—so impressive they’ve already booked their next visit.

 Embassy Suites Vanderbilt